-Our Ubuntu Project was established in 2012, in partnership with Médecins Sans Frontières (Doctors Without Borders) and the Khayelitsha clinic.
+Our Ubuntu Project was established in 2012 in continuation of the Ibhongolwethu programme established in 2005 in partnership with Médecins Sans Frontières (Doctors Without Borders) and the Khayelitsha Site B Community Health Clinic.

-The Ubuntu programme allows us to provide an innovative and alternative patient support programme, catering for children living with HIV and who receive anti-retroviral treatment at the clinic.
 The programme delivers activities that create a fun environment as a base for children to play and learn.
-Sessions are facilitated by instructors who aim to create a sense of belonging and display support; deliver memorable experiences to instil a positive association with clinic visits, and thereby encouraging treatment adherence.
-Through the sessions, we are able to highlight the need to maintain good physical health and fitness.
-With the support of some of our sponsors we were able to provide healthy snacks and fresh fruit after sessions, which emphasised the importance of good nutrition.
-Our presence also meant much-needed helpful support and relief for parents and caregivers.
+Sessions are facilitated by instructors who create a sense of belonging and display support; deliver memorable experiences to instil a positive association with clinic visits and thereby encourage treatment adherence.
+Through the sessions, we highlight the need to maintain good physical health and fitness.
+With the support of sponsors, we provide healthy snacks and fresh fruit after sessions, which emphasises the importance of good nutrition.

 Impact

 The programme was well-received by participants and clinic staff alike at the Community Health Clinic, Site B Khayelitsha.
-This is testimony to the trust clinic staff and caregivers have in Zip Zap staff and the confidence they have in the programme.
-Fun activities and games effectively engaged the children, was an ideal vehicle to encourage physical activity and fitness as a means to maintain overall health and well-being.
+This is testimony to the trust clinic staff and caregivers have in Zip Zap staff and their confidence in the programme.
+The children were engaged with fun activities and games, which encouraged physical activity and fitness assisting to maintain overall health and well-being.
 The children welcomed the healthy distractions while they waited to attend their appointments.
-Through the programme, the children were encouraged to visit the clinic with disciplined regularity and persist with their treatment plans.
-It was especially encouraging to see children returning to multiple workshops, as this reflects the excitement and enthusiasm the programme generates among participants.
+Through the programme, the children were encouraged to visit the clinic regularly and continue with their treatment plans and showed it through their excitement and enthusiasm for the programme.

 Beneficiaries